Griner leads US to gold medal game with 79-59 win vs Serbia

 The U.S., which beat both France and Japan in pool play, has won 54 consecutive Olympic games now dating back to the semifinals of the 1992 Barcelona Games.

 The Americans got off to another strong start for the second straight game.
-Trailing 4-3, they went on a 20-4 run to take control with a berth in the gold medal game on the line.
+Trailing 4-3, they methodically went on a 20-4 run to take control with a berth in the gold medal game on the line.
 Griner had four points on one possession.
-She hit two free throws after a foul was upgraded to an unsportsmanlike one and then scored on a nifty pass from Breanna Stewart and the Americans led 25-12 after one.
+She hit two free throws after a foul was upgraded to unsportsmanlike and then scored cutting to the basket on a pin-point pass from Stewart and the Americans led 25-12 after one.

 Neither team could really get much going for the first few minutes of the second quarter as there were more missed shots and turnovers than points.
 Serbia cut the deficit to nine points behind Yvonne Anderson, who played at Texas and became a Serbian naturalized citizen last year to play in the Olympics.
 She finished with a team-high 15 points.